I'll introduce some useful FuelPHP functions that I know only I've used before!

 $year = 2016; $month = 6; $days = Date::days_in_month($month, $year); echo $days; // result is // 30

-This may prove useful when looping through the number of days in a month.
+This might prove useful when you need to loop through the number of days in a given month.

 $year = 2016; $month = 6; $days = date('j', mktime(0, 0, 0, $month + 1, 0, $year)); echo $days; // results in // '30'